-All seven North London Boroughs now collect the following set of targeted materials from residents every week: paper, cardboard, cartons, glass, metal cans and plastics including bottles, pots, tubs and trays.
+All of the Boroughs now collect the following set of targeted materials from residents every week: paper, cardboard, cartons, glass, metal cans and plastics including bottles, pots, tubs and trays.
 Most residents are also offered a separate kerbside collection of kitchen and garden waste.